velocity303/puppet-runit/README.md

 *home*: The directory under which user home directories are located.
 Default: '/home'

+*down*: True if the service should not be started automatically as soon as the service directory is created.
+Defaukt: false

 ## User services

 System services managed by root get automatically started at boot and restarted